siyia2/bulk-rename-plus/README.md

 Multithreaded at the top level with each input path being assigned to a separate thread and at the mid-level where each subdirectory is processed by a separate thread.

-Minimal I/O writes, since from `v1.0.4+` it checks and renames only when necessary.
+Minimal I/O writes, since `v1.0.4+` it checks and renames only when necessary.

 Default and recommended installation path is `~/.local/bin/bulk_rename++`, no need to run as `ROOT` unless of course you know what you are doing.